-There are four distinct ways from Vienna to Schönbrunn Palace and Gardens.
-By taking the subway, catching a bus, grabbing a taxi, or walking.
+There are four distinct ways from Vienna to Schönbrunn Palace and Gardens: taking the subway, catching a bus, grabbing a taxi, or walking.

 Seeing the Schönbrunn Palace’s beautiful sights is astonishing.
 A tour of Vinnie’s historic gourds, gardens, and rooms is a satisfying experience.
-Without a doubt, the palace provides a magnificent and fascinating tour for travelers in Austria.
+The palace provides a magnificent and fascinating tour for travelers in Austria.

-The best time to visit Schonbrunn Palace is between April and October when the weather is milder and the gardens are in full bloom.
+The best time to visit Schönbrunn Palace is between April and October when the weather is milder, and the gardens fully bloom.

 Why was Schönbrunn Palace built?

-Schönbrunn Palace, in its current form, was designed in the 1700s under the reign of empress Maria Theresa.
-Emperor Franz Joseph, I ordered the redevelopment of the palace interior in Neoclassicism style like the image of today.
+Schönbrunn Palace, in its current form, was designed in the 1700s under the reign of Empress Maria Theresa.
+Emperor Franz Joseph I ordered the redevelopment of the palace interior in a Neoclassical style like today’s image.